sladerski/Seattle_freamont_example/README.md

 # Seattle_freamont_example

-Example to improve unit testing
+Example to work on my unit testing - nice tutorial on pytest.

+Also PCA and GuassianMixture to cluster.